wso2/docs-is/en/docs/guides/adaptive-auth/configure-adaptive-auth.md

 This page guides you through setting up [adaptive authentication]({{base_path}}/references/concepts/authentication/adaptive-authentication) for an application.

-## Prerquisites for adaptive authentication
+## Prerequisites for adaptive authentication

 You need to [register a service provider]({{base_path}}/guides/applications/register-sp) on the Management Console.